ajmerrikin/pdsnd_github/README.md

 8-11-2023 README file.

 ### Project Title
-Bikeshare project
+Bikeshare

 ### Description
 This project uses pandas, numpy  and time libraries to perform descriptive analysis on bikeshare data related to 3 cities: Chicago, Washington, New York City.
-It is a dynamic exercise, the user input the city, month and day he or she wants to view the data.
+It is a dynamic exercises, the user input the city, month and day he or she wants to view the data

+The dataset includes information about bike usage, such as ride duration, start and end stations, user demographics, and more.
+By performing _data cleaning_, _exploration_, and _analysis_, participants can uncover trends, patterns, and user behaviors within the bike-sharing ecosystem.
+This project not only provides practical experience in data manipulation and analysis but also offers insights into urban transportation dynamics and user preferences, making it an engaging and informative hands-on learning opportunity.

 ### Files used
 chicago.csv, new york city.csv, washington.csv

 ### Credits
-In this project I used data provided by Motivate.
+In this project, you will use data provided by Motivate.